West Coast Alaska, USA Travel Guide

 Numerous unexcavated sites reflect millennia of habitation.
 Most are not publicly accessible or marked due to fragility.

-Retains some historical buildings dating back to the The Quest for gold era, showing its boomtown past.
+Retains some heritage buildings from the period of the The Quest for gold era, showing its boomtown past.

 Remnants of World War II airfields and military bases exist in remote areas, generally inaccessible.

-Several large, abandoned gold dredges are visible along the Nome roads, colossal reminders of industrial scale.
+Several large, abandoned gold dredges are noticeable along the Nome roads, colossal reminders of industrial scale.

 Remnants of Distant Early Warning Line radar stations from the Freezing temperatures War are scattered across the tundra.
 Access often restricted.